KaiUR/Pycatia_Scripts/README.md

     Measure_Radius_Surface.py
         Allows user to meaure radius of surface using intersection and three point circle without removing construction.

+	Axis_To_Axis_Keep_Name.py
+		Allow user to do axis to axis transformation with any hybridshape keeping the original name of the shape.

 Process Document Scripts